xmatters/xm-labs-steps-jenkins/README.md

 ---------
 # Pre-Requisites
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!
-* An xMatters Communication Plan with a created form
+* An xMatters Communication Plan with a created flow
 * Jenkins instance with a pipeline you wish to build from xMatters

 # Files